 When to Think about Counselling

-Maybe you are finding it hard to come to terms with a loss or parental separation.
+Maybe you are finding it hard to come to terms with a relationship break up, loss or parental separation.
 Sometimes you may not know what it is that is wrong but would like someone to talk to who isn’t a friend or family member.
 Whatever the issue, now might be the time to seek some help and support.

 How Counselling Can Help